Criipto

 Using OpenID Connect to integrate with Criipto Verify

-Criipto Verify is integrated through the authentication API which follows the OpenID Connect and OAuth2 specifications.
+Criipto Verify is an OpenID Provider.
+It is integrated through the authentication API which follows the OpenID Connect and OAuth 2.0 specifications.

-The traditional implicit flow returns a token directly in the browser.
+The Implicit Flow returns a token directly in the browser.
 Support for this flow is being discontinued, although it will continue to function on test domains for the foreseeable future for simpler debugging during development.

-The following sections describe the three flows and introduce the parameters to configure the authentication and subsequent user information retrieval.
+The following sections describe the four flows and introduce the parameters to configure the authentication and subsequent user information retrieval.

 Please beware that you don't have to go through the below motions manually.
 Most often it will be handled by configuring an OpenID Connect package on your platform of choice.